-The items and information outlined in this page outline the process for receiving clarification or regrade requests.
+The items and information within this page outline the process for receiving clarification or regrade requests.

 24 hours after grades have been posted is identified as the “review” period.
-This allows the students to take the time to conduct an in-depth review of the grader feedback, own work and devise a well curated/structured request that follows the guidelines in this page.
-Review the “Student Regrade Request Curation” and “Grader-Score Judgement” section of this page for more details.
+This allows the students to take the time to conduct an in-depth review of the grader feedback, own work, and devise a well-curated/structured request that follows the guidelines on this page.
+Review the “Student Regrade Request Curation” and “Grader-Score Judgement” sections of this page for more details.

 Any requests made during the initial 24-hours will be denied and the student will be required to submit the form again inside the active window.

 The regrade request window is 7 days (11:59 PM AOE) from the day the grade was released.
 Regrade requests made after this window will be denied.
 Once the student has made a well-detailed and properly formulated request outlined in the “Request Comments” section, the 7-day window stops (to includes appeals).

 Assignment Follow-Up Form

 The Assignment Follow-Up Form is the only approved and accepted method of requesting assignment follow-ups (regrades or clarifications).
 Creating a Piazza post, responding to the feedback in Canvas, or sending a Canvas message about an assignment follow-up will not be reviewed.

 When completing the form, there will be an option to “Send me an email receipt of my responses” on the last page.
 Choosing this option will generate an email to the student’s Georgia Tech email allowing the student to review the form responses.
 Choosing this option will allow students to further check to ensure their form information was correct.

 The form requires students to enter both their GT account username and GT ID.
 Utilizing two forms of validation greatly decreases the amount of incorrectly entered student identification, decreasing the number of requests the course staff cannot tie to a specific student for further evaluation and processing.